 For, somehow amidst the desolation, we continue to get up in the morning, we face the world and carry on through the days.
 We put one foot in front of the other, courageously walking through life whilst harbouring an inexhaustible pain, and living a reality which is so different to the one we dared to dream for ourselves.

-We show strength, because we have to.
-We walk with courage, because we have no choice and, whilst we may never be able to accept the unfairness of infertility, we still dare to venture into an uncertain future, with no guarantees.
+We try to show strength, because we have to.
+We attempt to walk with courage, because we have no choice and, whilst we may never be able to accept the complete sadness of infertility, we dare to venture into an uncertain future, with no guarantees.
 It’s not an easy way of life, but it’s ours.

-Failing takes humility, it takes endurance and a determination like no other to return from.
+Infertility takes humility, it takes endurance and a determination like no other to return from.
 Even when the days are bleak, bitter and heart-breaking, we survive and nurture a spark of true bravery, which refuses to be quashed.
-At times it’s the most miniscule of flickers, but it’s one we don’t let infertility fully extinguish, because we are tenacious, we are strong and we are, daily, victorious in our own unique ways of battling this shared enemy.
+At times it’s the most miniscule of flickers, but it’s one we won’t ever fully extinguish, because we are tenacious, we are strong and we are, daily, victorious in our own unique ways of coexisting with this shared enemy.

 If I could go back in time, I would tell myself: You matter.
 You are fearless beyond belief, and you are not a failure.
 In truth, we are the opposite.